 Instagram was officially launched in October 2010 and was available exclusively to iPhone users.
 The concept was simple: an app that lets you add filters to your photos and share them with your social circle.
 It wasn’t long before it started catching on and Instagram became a must-have download in the App Store.
 In its first week alone it gained over 100,000 users and by the end of 2010 (just two short months from launch), the app had already seen 1 million downloads.

-During this time, Instagram did not utilize any kind of complicated algorithm; friends’ posts were simply sorted chronologically, from newest to oldest in real time.
+During this time, Instagram did not utilize any kind of complicated algorithm; friends’ posts were simply sorted in chronological order, from newest to oldest in real time.
 There were also no advertisements on Instagram during its first several years, which helped keep things straightforward.

 Related: How to Find Influencers